Consensys/doc.goquorum/docs/HowTo/Use/AddingIBFTValidators.md

     ```

    Let's break this down.
-   Firstly, we proposed the address `0x8157d4437104e3b8df4451a85f7b2438ef6699ff` to be removed; that is what the
+   Firstly, you proposed the address `0x8157d4437104e3b8df4451a85f7b2438ef6699ff` to be removed; that is what the
    `false` parameter is for.

-   Secondly, we fetched the current snapshot, which gives us an insight into the current running state of the voting.
+   Secondly, you fetched the current snapshot, which gives us an insight into the current running state of the voting.
-   We can see that the proposed address has 1 vote under the `tally` section, and that one vote is described under the
+   You can see that the proposed address has 1 vote under the `tally` section, and that one vote is described under the
    `votes` section.
 Here, the `authorize` section is set to `false`, which is inline with our proposal to *remove* the
    validator.

-1. We need to get a majority, so let's run the proposal on 3 more nodes:
+1. You need to get a majority, so let's run the proposal on 3 more nodes:

     ```bash
      docker exec -it addnode_node2_1 geth --exec 'istanbul.propose("0x8157d4437104e3b8df4451a85f7b2438ef6699ff", false);' attach /qdata/dd/geth.ipc